aws-samples/clickstream-consumer-for-apache-kafka/README.md

    * ***--sslEnable (or -ssl)***: Enable TLS communication between this application and Amazon MSK Apache Kafka brokers for in-transit encryption.
    * ***--mTLSEnable (or -mtls)***: Enable TLS communication between this application and Amazon MSK Apache Kafka brokers for in-transit encryption and TLS mutual authentication.
 If this parameter is specified, TLS is also enabled.
 This reads the specified properties file for **SSL_TRUSTSTORE_LOCATION_CONFIG**, **SSL_KEYSTORE_LOCATION_CONFIG**, **SSL_KEYSTORE_PASSWORD_CONFIG** and **SSL_KEY_PASSWORD_CONFIG**.
 Those properties need to be specified in the properties file.
    * ***--saslscramEnable (or -sse)***: Enable SASL/SCRAM authentication between this application and Amazon MSK with in-transit encryption.
 If this parameter is specified, --saslscramUser (or -ssu) also needs to be specified.
 Also, this parameter cannot be specified with --mTLSEnable (or -mtls) or --sslEnable (or -ssl)
+   * ***--iamEnable (or -iam)***: Enable AWS IAM authentication between this application and Amazon MSK with in-transit encryption.
+If this parameter is specified, this parameter cannot be specified with --mTLSEnable (or -mtls) or --sslEnable (or -ssl) or --saslscramEnable (or -sse)
    * ***--saslscramUser (or -ssu)***: The name of the SASL/SCRAM user stored in AWS Secrets Manager to be used for SASL/SCRAM authentication between this application and Amazon MSK.
 If this parameter is specified, --saslscramEnable (or -sse) also needs to be specified.
    * ***--region (or -reg)***: The region for AWS Secrets Manager storing secrets for SASL/SCRAM authentication with Amazon MSK.
 Default us-east-1.
    * ***--failover (or -flo)***: Whether the consumer has failover to the destination cluster.